dell/omnia/docs/source/Roles/Network/index.rst

 2. Infiniband switch configuration

+3. Nvidia DOCA

-To install OFED drivers, enter all required parameters in ``input/network_config.yml``:
+To install OFED and DOCA drivers, enter all required parameters in ``input/network_config.yml``:

 +------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+